maurosampietro/UltraMapper.CommandLine/README.md

      The line of code above does all the job.
      The generic argument _T_ is your _'commands class'_.
-     In your _'commands class'_ you define all of the operation you want to support at commandline level.
+     In your _'commands class'_ you define all of the **operations you want to support at commandline level**.

    - The basic syntax:
         - Use _--_ <b>double dashes</b> to call a method or set a property defined in your _'commands class'_